Witnessing & Mediation Service

-Please complete the ICMTA Witnessing & Mediation Service APPLICATION FORM available on the ICMTA website and email to the ICMTA administrator at email@example.com
+Please complete the ICMTA Witnessing & Mediation Service APPLICATION FORM and email it to the ICMTA Office Manager at firstname.lastname@example.org.

-Upon receipt of your application form, the administrator will send you 2-3 names & contact details of volunteer witnesses from within ICMTA.
+Upon receipt of your application form, the Office Manager will send you 2-3 names & contact details of volunteer witnesses from within ICMTA.

 It is up to you to contact a witness and set up a meeting time either in person, or by phone, Skype etc.

 3. ICMTA Mediation

 If mediation is needed, the ICMTA may be of help by providing a list of mediators for in-depth support to resolve the issue.
 This is a paid service, and all costs will be paid by those involved with the issue.

 What is mediation?

 Mediation is a dynamic, structured, interactive process where a neutral third party assists disputing parties in resolving conflict through the use of specialised communication and negotiation techniques.
 All participants in mediation are encouraged to actively participate in the process.